traceforce/SecureMCP/README.md

 - `mcp_with_env.json`: Configuration using environment variables
 - `mcp_with_proxy.json`: Configuration with proxy settings

-Example scan outputs are available in `examples/output/`:

-- `sast_findings.json`: Static analysis findings
-- `sca_findings.json`: Dependency vulnerability findings
-- `secrets_finding.json`: Secret detection results
-- `tools_findings.json`: Tool analysis findings
+An example MCP Server is available in the `examples/mcp_server/` directory:
+- `mcp_server.py`: FastMCP server using streamable-http transport
+- `mcp.json`: Configuration file for connecting to the server
+- `README.md`: Instructions for setting up and scanning the server

 ## Configuration